Translators to Higher Order Mean Curvature Flows in $\mathbb R^n\times\mathbb R$ and $\mathbb H^n\times\mathbb R$: Translators to the -th Mean Curvature Flow

 Now, differentiating $F$ with respect to $u,$ we have

 From \eqref{eq-angles} and \eqref{eq-partialt}, we have that $F$ satisfies \eqref{eq-condition} if and only if the equality

-holds for all $p\in M_0.$ This fact motivates the following concept.
+holds for all $p\in\Sigma_0.$ This fact motivates the following concept.

-\begin{definition} Given positive integers $n\ge 2$ and $r\in\{1,\dots, n\},$ we say that a hypersurface $\Sigma$ of $\qr$ is a \emph{translating soliton} to the $r$-th mean curvature flow ($r$-MCF, for short), if the equality $H_r=\theta$ holds everywhere on $\Sigma.$ Translating solitons are also called \emph{translators}. \end{definition}
+\begin{definition} Given positive integers $n\ge 2$ and $r\in\{1,\dots, n\},$ we say that a hypersurface $\Sigma$ of $\qr$ is a \emph{translator} (or a \emph{translating soliton}) to the $r$-th mean curvature flow ($r$-MCF, for short), if the equality $H_r=\theta$ holds everywhere on $\Sigma.$ We shall also call a translator to $r$-MCF an $r$-\emph{translator}. \end{definition}